CoFH/cofh.github.io/_posts/2017-11-01-consistency-and-flow-pt-1.md

 So, to summarize - I write code to make systems.
 Those systems happen to govern the behavior of blocks, materials, and gameplay.
 That makes things easier for me and allows me to add twists and new features to existing gameplay with a bit less effort.
-For players, *consistency* makes it easier to learn and remember facets of the mod, and provides a framework where a new player has a much easier learning curve.
+For players, *Consistency* makes it easier to learn and remember facets of the mod, and provides a framework where a new player has a much easier learning curve.